oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 Query options can be applied to an expanded navigation property by appending a semicolon-separated list of query options, enclosed in parentheses, to the navigation property name.
+The system query option, irrespective of casing or whether or not it is prefixed with a `$`, MUST NOT be specified more than once in the list.
 Allowed system query options are [`$compute`](#SystemQueryOptioncompute), [`$select`](#SystemQueryOptionselect),